shivannis/xandr-docs-public/xandr-docs/articles/monetize/budgeting-and-pacing.md

 ---
-title : Budgeting and Pacing
+title: Budgeting and Pacing
-description : This page deals with information on Budgeting and Pacing. ms.date: 10/28/2023
+description: This page deals with information on Budgeting and Pacing. ms.date: 10/28/2023
 ---